mark392a-ux/redrob-ranker/README.md

 Submitted by Team Bharat Vani (Ankit Mishra).

+## TL;DR

+Given 100,000 resumes and one job description, this picks the best 100 matches — not by counting keywords, but by checking whether someone's actual career history matches the role, catching fake/impossible profiles along the way, and explaining *why* each person made the list in plain English.
+Runs in about a minute, no internet connection needed, no GPU.

 ## What this is

 A hybrid ranker for the Redrob "Intelligent Candidate Discovery & Ranking